lovasoa/dezoomify-rs/README.md

             Sets an HTTP header to use on requests.
 This option can be repeated in order to set multiple headers.
 You can use `-H "Referer: URL"` where URL is the URL of the website's viewer page in order to let the site think you come from the legitimate viewer
+        --logging <logging>
+            Level of logging verbosity.
+Set it to "debug" to get all logging messages [default: warn]

     -h, --max-height <max-height>
             If several zoom levels are available, then select the one with the largest height that is inferior to max- height
         --max-idle-per-host <max-idle-per-host>
-            Maximum number of idle connections per host allowed at the same time [default: 64]
+            Maximum number of idle connections per host allowed at the same time [default: 32]

     -w, --max-width <max-width>
             If several zoom levels are available, then select the one with the largest width that is inferior to max-